siarhei-arzamasau/interpreter/README.md

 Run `npm ci`

 ## Usage
-The Eva interpreter might eval the code from the command line:
+The Eva interpreter might execute the code from the command line:

 `npm run eval '(print (+ 2 2))'` would print in console `4`